quickapps/docs/eng/developers/modules.md

 #### Tasks performed automatically by QuickApps CMS

-The following tasks are automatically performed by QuickApps CMS during an uninstallation process:

 * Remove all related [ACOs and AROs](http://book.cakephp.org/2.0/en/core-libraries/components/access-control-lists.html#understanding-how-acl-works)
 * Remove all menus created by the module during installation.
 * Remove all Content Types defined by the module during installation.